Skip to content

 Introduction

 Comrade is a Bayesian differentiable modular modeling framework for use with very long baseline interferometry.
 The goal is to allow the user to easily combine and modify a set of primitive models to construct complicated source structures.
 The benefit of this approach is that it is straightforward to construct different source models out of these primitives.
 Namely, an end-user does not have to create a separate source "model" every time they change the model specification.
-Additionally, most models currently implemented are differentiable with at Zygote and sometimes ForwardDiff[1].
+Additionally, most models currently implemented are differentiable with at Enzyme.
 This allows for gradient accelerated optimization and sampling (e.g., HMC) to be used with little effort by the end user.
-To sample from the posterior, we provide a somewhat barebones interface since, most of the time, and we don't require the additional features offered by most PPLs.
-Additionally, the overhead introduced by PPLs tends to be rather large.
-In the future, we may revisit this as Julia's PPL ecosystem matures.

 Tutorials